intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 All matters of budget, timetable, and impact on its performance targets, are between the RPC and IETF LLC.

-The RPC shall report regularly to the IETF LLC, RSAB, RSWG, and broader community regarding its activities and any key risks or issues affecting it.
+The RPC shall regularly provide reports to the IETF LLC, RSAB, RSWG, and broader community regarding its activities and any key risks or issues affecting it.

 In the event that the RPC is required to make a decision without